raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 robin.stop()
 ~~~

-**Note:** The 0.6 inside the `.forward()` and `.right()` commands makes the motors go a little slower, the default speed is 1.
+**Note:** The 0.6 inside the `.forward()` and `.right()` commands makes the motors go a little slower.
+The default speed is 1.

 The motor that changed direction is the right-hand motor.
-If that was the one you labelled ‘right’, then there’s nothing to change.
-If it was the one you labelled ‘left’, you need to alter your `Robot` code to swap the left pin numbers with the right pins:
+If that was the one you labelled "right", then there’s nothing to change.
+If it was the one you labelled "left", you need to alter your `Robot` code to swap the left pin numbers with the right pins:

 ~~~ python
 # for example, change the GPIO pins from